Lalitlkishore1/Empty_Empty/docs/TEST_PLAN.md

 1. Copy a non-production database at schema version `0.7.0`.
 2. Deploy the current GalaxyOne codebase being validated by this test plan to the non-production environment.
-3. Load WordPress once and confirm the schema option becomes `0.9.0`.
+3. Load WordPress once and confirm the schema option becomes `0.10.0` after upgrading from `0.7.0`.
 4. Confirm the `galaxy_notification_logs` table exists and notification-log migration coverage remains valid.
 5. Confirm the delivery-atomicity migration completes successfully.
+6. Confirm the Supported Streets migration completes successfully and the `galaxy_supported_streets` table exists.
+7. Repeat the upgrade using a separate non-production database at schema version `0.8.0` and confirm the schema option becomes `0.10.0` after the delivery-atomicity and Supported Streets migrations complete successfully.
-6. Repeat the upgrade using a separate non-production database at schema version `0.8.0` and confirm the schema option becomes `0.9.0` after the delivery-atomicity migration completes successfully.
+8. Repeat the upgrade using a separate non-production database at schema version `0.9.0` and confirm the schema option becomes `0.10.0` after the Supported Streets migration completes successfully.
-7. Run normal checkout, rewarded checkout, order-status updates, and notification logging.
+9. Run normal checkout, rewarded checkout, order-status updates, and notification logging.
-8. Restore a pre-upgrade backup into a separate non-production database.
+10. Restore a pre-upgrade backup into a separate non-production database.
-9. Confirm WordPress, WooCommerce, GalaxyOne Core, and the child theme load.
+11. Confirm WordPress, WooCommerce, GalaxyOne Core, and the child theme load.
-10. Repeat the normal checkout smoke test and inspect stored order metadata.
+12. Repeat the normal checkout smoke test and inspect stored order metadata.

 ## Required Evidence